-- turnover reflecting the share of revenue from green activities of investee companies directly enable other activities to make a substantial contribution to an environmental objective.
+- turnover

+reflecting the share

+of revenue from

+green activities of

+investee companies

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.